Jasonbs1/advanced_navigation_flutter/README.md

 - **Reusable Widgets**:
   - **`DynamicScreen`**: A widget to display dynamically generated screen content.
   - **`TextField`**: Accepts numeric input for screen generation.

 ---

+## Approach

+This project was developed using a step-by-step approach:

+### Plan Navigation Structure
+- Designed a three-screen flow with named routes and arguments.
+- Identified the need for dynamic routing and planned the integration of user input for generating screens.

+### Implement Core Navigation
+- Created the first, second, and third screens with buttons for named route navigation.
+- Used route arguments to pass data between the screens and added "Go Back" buttons.

+### Add Dynamic Routing
+- Designed the `GenerateScreen` to accept user input for generating dynamic screens.
+- Implemented a loop to create multiple `DynamicScreen` widgets based on user input.

+### Integrate Bottom Navigation Bar
+- Added a bottom navigation bar to switch between sections (`Home`, `Generate`, etc.).
+- Ensured each section had a unique flow and maintained state during navigation.

+### Enhance UI/UX
+- Added animations and custom transitions for smoother navigation.
+- Included gestures for enhanced user interactivity.

+### Error Handling
+- Added validation for user input on the `GenerateScreen`.
+- Implemented a custom fallback for invalid routes with a user-friendly error message.

+### Documentation and Testing
+- Documented the codebase thoroughly.
+- Conducted extensive testing to ensure smooth navigation and error-free execution.

+---